BEST AHREFS ALTERNATIVES · 2026

 Ubersuggest homepage screenshot

 Neil Patel's freemium SEO tool.
 Genuinely cheap, genuinely shallow.
 Best as an entry point if you have never used an SEO platform before and just want volume estimates and basic competitor data.
-Worth trying our $1 three-day trial before settling for a tool that mostly tells you what to write.
+Worth trying our free trial before settling for a tool that mostly tells you what to write.

 PROS